 - Workers in Texas are prone to work-related fatalities.
 According to a study conducted by Dallas Morning News, on average, a worker in Texas is 12 percent more likely to be killed on the job than someone doing the same job in another state.
 Construction sites in Texas are 22 percent deadlier than the national average.

 - The most at risk.
 Forty percent of those who died were roofers, electricians, and others in the specialty construction trades.
 Many of the fatally injured were undocumented immigrants.

 We Want to Help You Get Through This Tragedy

 If you were injured in a construction fall, you may be entitled to receive financial compensation.
 Although this won’t make your injuries disappear, it can make recovering easier.
-Contact the attorneys of The Hart Law Firm to speak with a lawyer about your situation and to find out how we may be able to help.
+Contact the construction accident attorneys of The Hart Law Firm to speak with a lawyer about your situation and to find out how we may be able to help.